KXSE: Country: 1991-1993

+Smooth jazz: 1993-1997

+The new owners relaunched KQBR as smooth jazz "104.3 The Breeze" on November 10, 1993.

+Urban adult contemporary: 1997-1998

+The smooth jazz format lasted until 1997, when they shifted to urban adult contemporary.

+Rhythmic top 40: 1998

-The new owners relaunched the station as Smooth Jazz "104.3 The Breeze" KQBR on November 10, 1993.
-This lasted until 1997, when they shifted to Urban Adult Contemporary.
-On September 2, 1998, at 8 a.m., it flipped to Bilingual Rhythmic Top 40 as KHZZ ("Z-104.3"), before switching again three weeks later to Rhythmic Oldies.
+On September 2, 1998, at 8 a.m., it flipped to bilingual rhythmic top 40 as KHZZ ("Z-104.3").

+Rhythmic oldies: 1998-2000

+Just three weeks later, the format shifted to rhythmic oldies.

+Spanish: 2000-present

-In October 2000, Entravision acquired the station and flipped it to Spanish Adult Contemporary, using the co-owned "Radio Romanica" format as KRRE.
+In October 2000, Entravision acquired the station and flipped it to Spanish adult contemporary, using the co-owned "Radio Romanica" format as KRRE.
 In 2003, it switched to the "Super Estrella" format, using the KXSE call letters.

-In February 2009, KXSE dropped Super Estrella and replaced it with the Spanish adult hits format known as "Jose."
+In February 2009, KXSE dropped Super Estrella and replaced it with the Spanish adult hits format known as "Jose".
 In the 2010s, the format switched again to the "La Suavecita" format.